 Shortage of resources

-Another critical challenge for Swiss manufacturing companies involves issues such as shortage of resources, which is prominent in case of talent and energy.
-Firstly, the Swiss manufacturing industry has long experienced shortage of labor and this needs to be addressed immediately in order to remain globally competitive.
-Secondly, Switzerland’s energy policy provides for phase-out of nuclear power and promotes renewable energy sources.
+Another critical challenge for Swiss manufacturing companies involves issues such as shortage of resources, which is prominent in the case of talent and energy.
+Firstly, the Swiss manufacturing industry has long experienced a shortage of labor and this needs to be addressed immediately in order to remain globally competitive.
+Secondly, Switzerland’s energy policy provides for the phase-out of nuclear power and promotes renewable energy sources.
 This entails both risks and opportunities for the Swiss manufacturing industry.
 The challenges here would be to restructure the energy industry as an opportunity while staying prepared for contingencies such as electricity prices or uncertainties in terms of supply securities.